-But is T-Mobile’s new internet service too good to be true?
+But is T-Mobile’s internet service too good to be true?
 I will say one thing: If you’re looking for a speed demon in your router, T-Mobile isn’t quite there yet.
 Other senior-friendly internet providers we’ve reviewed offer faster services, with Xfinity’s internet plans topping the charts with head-spinning 2 GB speeds.

-That said, T-Mobile does have a lot to offer besides an internet plan you can understand without a legal team.
+That said, T-Mobile has a lot to offer besides an internet plan you can understand without a legal team.
 At the top of that list is its great price tag, which will resonate strongly with older adults who are sick of paying big internet bills for spotty service.1 But before you give your current internet provider the heave-ho, you’ll want to know a few more things about T-Mobile’s 5G home plans.

 What I really love about T-Mobile’s approach to home internet is how easy it is to understand.
 I’m not saying it’s the ideal plan for everyone; I’m saying that, with many internet providers, just trying to figure out the plan is a headache.
 We’ll get into all the details below.

 With T-Mobile’s 5G service, you get unlimited data for $50 per month (including taxes) with no data caps.
 There are no equipment rental fees or cancellation fees either, if you decide this isn’t the service for you.

 There is a trade-off for that straightforward simplicity, however.
 T-Mobile’s 5G internet isn’t lightning-quick at this point.
 This will probably change, but currently, T-Mobile guarantees download speeds between 72 and 245 Mbps.
 While there are much faster plans out there, this is still a decent amount of speed for the average user.